Antoine Abi Ghanem

-Sean D. Murphy is the Manatt/Ahn Professor of International Law at George Washington University, President of the American Society of International Law, and member of the UN International Law Commission.
+Sean D. Murphy is the Manatt/Ahn Professor of International Law at George Washington University, former President of the American Society of International Law, and member of the UN International Law Commission.

 Mark P. Nevitt (@marknevitt) is an Associate Professor of Law at Syracuse University College of Law, previously Class of 1971 Distinguished Military Professor of Leadership & Law at the United States Naval Academy, Sharswood Fellow at the University of Pennsylvania Law School, and former commander in the Navy, serving as a tactical jet aviator and attorney in the Judge Advocate General’s Corps for 20 years.

 Chidi Odinkalu is the Senior Legal Officer for the Africa Program of the Open Society Justice Initiative.